jsilverdev/nvidia-fan-controller/README.md

 ## Dependencies

 The `nvidia_fan_controller.py` script does not depend on any other python libraries.
-It does, however, require the following two command-line utilities:
+It does, however, require the following command-line utility:

 - `nvidia-settings`
-- `nvidia-smi`

 Please make sure that these are installed on your system.